Le-foucheur/Typst-VarTable/tabvar.typ

 /// Return a variation table
 #let tabvar(
-  /// initialitation of the table \
+  /// variable is a content block which contains the table’s variable name (like $x$ or $t$) -> string
-  ///  - `variable` is a content block which contains the table’s variable name (like $x$ or $t$)
+  variable: [],
-  ///  - `label` is an array of 2 arguments that contains in first position the line’s label and in second position, if the line is a variation table or a sign table with this following keys : "Variation" and "Sign"
+  /// `label` is an array of 2 arguments that contains in first position the line’s label and in second position, if the line is a variation table or a sign table with this following keys : "Variation" and "Sign" \
   /// *Example :* for a variation table of a function $f$, you should write : \
   /// ```typst
   /// init: (